Last Updated on September 5, 2024

 Where is Isla Holbox

 So where exactly is it?
-Isla Holbox is located in the north end of Yucatรกn Peninsula.
+Isla Holbox is located in the north end of Yucatán Peninsula.
 It’s part of Yum Balam Nature Reserve, separated from mainland by Yalahau lagoon.
-Before becoming the new destination in Mexico, Isla Holbox was a sleepy fishing village.
-The 26 mile long and 1 mile wide island has only 2,000 full time residents, and remains mostly undeveloped.
+Before becoming the new hot destination in Mexico, Isla Holbox was a sleepy fishing village.
+The 26 mile long and 1-mile-wide island has only 2,000 full time residents and remains mostly undeveloped.
 If you love rustic, somewhat sleepy and undeveloped destinations, you will love Isla Holbox.

 Best things to do in Holbox, Mexico